wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ## Current Development
-1. In relevance to the streamlining, where vectorization and TOT, were effectively removed...
+1. Need to streamline requisites.py in relevance to streamlining in main program. where vectorization and TOT, were effectively removed.
+2. Need to get streaming, sentence by sentence, working again.
+3. Test and bugfix, search.
-- I need to ensure that context from the session log is, intelligently and optimally, injected into the prompt, ensure extensive AI research in process.
+1. I need to ensure that context from the session log is, intelligently and optimally, injected into the prompt, ensure extensive AI research in process.
-- Need to streamline requisites.py in relevance to streamlinng in main program.
-2. Test and bugfix and improve.
+2. Test and bugfix, all features, and improve if possible.
 3. Complete Gen1.

 ## Far Development